apache/cloudstack-docs/rtd/source/networking/nuage-plugin.rst

    *  Static NAT
    *	Virtual Networking

-3. (Optional) Select **VirtualRouter** as the UserData provider if password reset or metadata feature is desired.
+3. (Optional) Select **VpcVirtualRouter** as the UserData provider if password reset or metadata feature is desired.

 4. (Optional) If network ACL is required, select **NuageVsp** as the network ACL provider.